Momentum-Team-9/momentum-team-9.github.io/course-outline.md

 You'll be asked to do more independent work alongside regular classroom meetings with your instructor as you learn to build more complex projects.

+The schedule varies and will be announced when the Phase begins.
+Core hours of 9:30-5:30 still apply.

 ### Phase 4: Agile Development

 Students work on small teams to design and build a complete, real-world software product using the practices of professional software developers.
 You'll be working independently under the close supervision of your instructor to meet tight deadlines.
 To graduate, you will present your project to members of the local tech community.

+The schedule varies and will be announced when the Phase begins.
+Core hours of 9:30-5:30 still apply.